SA DAIRY CHAMPIONSHIPS RULES 2020

-1. NUMBER OF SAMPLES TO SEND PER ENTRY
+1. NUMBER OF SAMPLES TO SUBMIT PER ENTRY

 2. YOGHURT AND CREAM CHEESES WITH ADDED CONDIMENTS – NUMBER OF ENTRIES PER CLASS

-Condiments are foodstuffs allowed in the Regulations relating to Milk and Dairy Products in the SA Foodstuffs, Cosmetics and Disinfectants Act No. 54 of 1972 but exclude milk solids.
+Condiments are food additives e.g. fruit, cereals, nuts, flavourants, etc as allowed in Regulations No. R 1055 8 August 2002 Foodstuffs, Cosmetics and Disinfectants Act No. 54 of 1972 but, exclude milk solids

 4. VARIOUS BRAND NAMES – SAME TYPE OF PRODUCT